Shepherd’s Pie Recipe

 This lightened up Shepherd’s Pie recipe, filled with lean ground beef, veggies, and topped with yukon gold mashed potatoes would be perfect for all you meat and potato lovers out there!

-Shepherd’s pie, a meat pie topped with mashed potato is traditionally made with lamb, when made with ground beef it’s actually called a cottage pie.
+This meat pie topped with mashed potato is traditionally made with lamb, when made with ground beef it’s actually called a cottage pie.
 Of course, you can make this with ground turkey like this Turkey Sweet Potato Shepherd’s Pie or try my vegetarian Portobello Shepherd’s Pie.

 When I first posted this recipe many years back I spelled it incorrectly as Shepards Pie.
 I was quickly corrected and learned when this dish is made with lamb it is called “shepherd’s pie” because a shepherd looks after sheep.